marekk33/Wordpress/README.md

 - **Permalink**: Just link for post
 - **Categories, Tags, Featured image, Discussion**: They increase user access and interest

-Once you have finished writing your post, you can publish it by with the blue button **Publish** and see him.
+Once you have finished writing your post, you can publish it by the blue button **Publish** and see it.

 ![Screenshot_16](https://user-images.githubusercontent.com/105982073/169705601-311b8dcc-3a16-4a2c-a713-ec488cb3545e.png)